WandreyCH/WandreyCH/README.md

 # 💫 About Me:
 Hi!
-I am a Brazilian programmer.<br>Currently I am studying in Montréal to improve my programming skills and<br>have new life experiences.
+I am a Brazilian programmer.<br>Currently I'm studying in Montréal to improve my programming skills and<br>have new life experiences.
 I love gaming and pixel art in general!

 ## 🌐 Socials: